inverser-pro/threejs-webgl-planet-for-production/README.md

 # threejs-webgl-planet-for-production

-Planet / globe on threejs (webgl) with API interaction.
+Planet / globe / earth on threejs (webgl) with API interaction.

 At the moment, the API is implemented only statically.